 "There were about 20 of us there.
-After about five hours of her waking up, the coffin started making noises.
+After about five hours of her waking up, the coffin started making sounds.
 My mother was wrapped in a shroud and she was banging on the coffin, and when we got closer, we could see she was breathing very heavily," Barbera said.

 Bella Montoya was taken out of her coffin by relatives after waking up.